Abstract

 Evaluation & Validation

-- Baseline Comparison: On standard noun-similarity benchmarks (RG-65), our unsupervised network achieves a Spearman rank correlation of $\rho = 0.83$, effectively matching the performance of Explicit Semantic Analysis (ESA) models built on the expert-annotated WordNet (0.82).
+Beyond scale, the network holds up semantically.
+On standard noun-similarity benchmarks (RG-65), the unsupervised network achieves a Spearman rank correlation of $\rho = 0.83$, matching the performance of Explicit Semantic Analysis (ESA) models built on expert-annotated WordNet ($\rho = 0.82$).
+The point is not that we beat WordNet by 0.01.
+It is that a fully automated approach over noisy Wiktionary data produces a resource of comparable quality at 5x the scale.

 Citation